Marion-Naveau/Supp_Information_SAEMVS/README.md

-    $\\hat{\\sigma^2}$ for the selected model, the selected *ν*<sub>0</sub>, the values of the MAP estimates of each parameters for each value of *ν*<sub>0</sub> in the grid, and the a posteriori inclusion probability of each covariates knowing *Θ̂* for each value of *ν*<sub>0</sub>.
+    $\\hat{\\sigma^2}$ for the selected model, the selected *ν*<sub>0</sub>, the values of the MAP estimates of each parameters for each value of *ν*<sub>0</sub> in the grid, and the a posteriori inclusion probability of each covariates knowing $\hat\Theta$ for each value of *ν*<sub>0</sub>.

 The following figure represents the convergence graphs of one run of the